 Can you tell us about your new film Fishbowl California, which was released in America last week?

-The film is about a guy named Rodney who is down on his lucky.
-He meets a drunk ailing widow who enlightens him.
+The film is about a guy named Rodney who is down on his luck.
+He meets a drunk, ailing widow who enlightens him.

 100%.
 I felt like I was able to convey direction to actors while understanding their processes and choices.

 In March, Fishbowl California premiered at the Columbus International Film & Animation Festival, what was the response like?

 The response was great!
 The house was packed with Ohio locals and it was great to hear their perspective on the film.
 We were so grateful to the festival organisers for having us there and showing us the Columbus way.

 Fishbowl California is being released on iTunes and Amazon in America, do you know if there are plans for a UK and worldwide release?